MP Estate Planning UK

 Keep these items for your file:

-• bank confirmation or screenshot showing the date and amount;
+• Bank confirmation or screenshot showing the date, amount and payment reference;

 “A correct reference beats a hurried transfer every time.”